mwolfhoffman/node-jwt-sqlite-starter/README.md

 You will receive an access_token response.
 This is to be sent as your "Access-Token" header.

+## Session

+By default, the session is saved in the sqlite db in memory for 1 week.

 ## Latest JS Features

 `nnode` has been installed to use the latest js features within a node API.